infratxt/infratxt.github.io/_posts/2015-11-10-my-first-dataviz.md

 Last weekend I went to my first [MozFest][MF], a three-day conference/festival/expo run by the Mozilla foundation.

-Personally, I was excited to see that one whole floor of the Ravensbourne media campus was devoted specifically to journalism projects, and I spent a lot of the weekend there.
+Personally, I was excited to see that one whole floor of the Ravensbourne media campus was devoted specifically to journalism projects, so I ended up spending a lot of my time there.

-All of the sessions I attended were interesting, but on a practical level the most useful to me was a [practical demonstration of D3][D3] by (Knight Fellow.?)
-Juan Elosua, and a guided introduction to some basic data journalism techniques by Samantha Sunne.
+All of the sessions I attended were interesting, but on a practical level the most useful to me was a [practical demonstration of D3][D3] by Knight-Mozilla Fellow [Juan Elosua][JE], and a guided introduction to some basic data journalism techniques by [Samantha Sunne][SS].

-I was really keen to try out some of what I'd picked up with real-life data, and just about as soon as I got back in front of my computer, I started experimenting with some of the techniqes I'd learned.
+I was really keen to try out some of what I'd picked up with real-life data, and just about as soon as I got back in front of my computer I started experimenting with some of the techniqes I'd learned.
 After the best part of a day learning, exploring, testing and tweaking, I finally came up with...my first data visualisation:

-> [Crime Data by London Borough.][CLB]
+> View: [Crime Data by London Borough.][CLB]

-(Note: styling doesn't yet work properly on mobile)
+(NB, styling doesn't work properly on mobile.)

 <div style="text-align: center;margin-bottom:10px;"> <b>* * *</b> </div>

-Although it seems fairly basic, it still took quite a few steps to piece together:
+Although it seems fairly basic, it still took quite a few steps to piece together, so here's a short overview:

 ### 1. Get the data

-I wanted to work with some real data rather than just generate random values to visualise, so I visited the [UK Police open data site][UKP] and downloaded the most recent (Sept.
-'15) crime data from the Metropolitan Police Service.
+I wanted to work with real data rather than just generate random values to visualise, so I visited the [UK Police open data site][UKP] and downloaded the most recent (September '15) crime data from the Metropolitan Police Service.

-With the Met covering so many areas, this still amounted to a spreadsheet with well over one thousand rows, for a total of over a million data points.
+With the Met covering so many areas, this amounted to a spreadsheet with well over one thousand rows, and a total of over a million data points.
 Not exactly easy to scan through at a glance.

 ### 2. Clean the data

 This is where the techniques from Samantha's workshop came in.
-To extract the information I was looking for - the number of reported crimes in each borough - was a two step process.
+To extract the information I was looking for - the number of reported crimes in each borough - required a two step process.

 ![Crime data](/images/crimedata1.png)

-In the spreadsheet, each separate incident had its own row in the spreadsheet, but there were no overall totals.
+In the spreadsheet, each separate incident had its own row but there were no overall totals.
 To find these, I created a [pivot table][PT], and used the *count* function to find the total number of entries for given criteria.

 ![Crime data 2](/images/crimedata2.png)

-But because of how the areas were labelled, with each borough was divided into many smaller units identified with a four digit code, the summarized data was still thousands of rows long.
+But because of how the areas were labelled - each borough was divided into many smaller units identified with a four digit code - the summarized data was still thousands of rows long.

 To get around this, I created a new column in the original spreadsheet, and filled it by using a formula which copied the previous column, but shifted off the last four characters: `=LEFT(I2, LEN(I2)-4)`